I have always loved words. Ever since I can remember I have devoured books. Novels, nonfiction, anything I could get my hands on.

 So what finally prompted me to write?

 Launching into the next season of my life.
 (What I like to call the “full quiver phase”.)
 Made me face things in myself and the church in ways I never had before.
-I am looking into my future, life after kids, and realize there is more that Christ has gifted me with that I should be using for the edification of His body.
+I am looking into my future, life after childbearing, and realize there is more that Christ has gifted me with that I should be using for the edification of His body.

 And so, why “The Modern Hadassah”?
 What does Esther of the Bible have to do with all of this?